rahmerh/turtle-manager/README.md

 A runner is a very general helper role which assists others.
 When a quarry turtle sends a pickup request, a runner will come and retrieve it.
 When a turtle is out of fuel or chests, a runner will go and rescue it.

 First you need to run `prepare` and enter the correct values.
 The resupply chest requires some additional setup.
 Due to turtle limitations, it can't directly suck up a specified item, which is why it requires an additional "buffer" chest on top.
-This means the supply chest's setup is like this:
+This means the supply chest's setup should look like this:

 ```
 [buffer chest]